maflcko/b-c-gui-translations-review/reviews/sq.md

         <translation>I/E konfirmuar(%1 konfirmime)</translation>

 YES
-There is a missing space between "konfirmuar" and the opening parenthesis.
-The correct translation should include a space for proper formatting.
+There is a formatting issue: missing space after the slash and before the parenthesis.
+The correct translation should also be consistent with the term "Confirmed".
+In Albanian, "I/E konfirmuar" is acceptable for gender neutrality, but the slash should have a space on both sides, and there should be a space before the parenthesis.

 Correct translation:
 I/E konfirmuar (%1 konfirmime)
 ```
 </details>

+Number of issues: 7.